 - raking and picking up leaves (check out this kids leaf rake)

 Picking leaves, pines, acorns, …

-I am glad I can now transfer her orientation from dirt to something more beautiful – leaves, pines, acorns.
-We look for the most beautiful ones, for the green ones, or the yellow ones.
-We talk about different shapes and colors and learn what tree they belong to.
+During the fall season, you can move their focus from dirt to something else – leaves, pines, acorns.
+You can look for the most beautiful ones, for the green ones, or the yellow ones.
+You can talk about different shapes and colors and learn what tree they belong to.

-Then we take the most beautiful ones home and use them for different arts and crafts activities or for decoration.
+You can take the most beautiful ones home and use them for different arts and crafts activities, for decoration, or for a sensory bin.